|

 Figure 7.
 When young, all parts of the mushroom bruise

-yellow to orange to reddish.
+yellowish to orange and then finally, reddish.

 Photo © Gary Emberger.